CaveAnimal/firestick/tools/TheRules.md

 - PRD: read only the FRs your task touches (Section 5) + key use cases.
 - Planning: current sprint in `tools/plans/firestickPLANNING.md` for prerequisites/blockers.
 - Stop reading when you can state: inputs, outputs, done criteria, and 2–3 tests.
+- Advice: Start by reading `tools/plans/firestickADVICE.md` for tips on efficiently finding where to start in your task list.

 ## Per-Developer Task Lists & Scripts
 - Status markers: `[ ]` Not Started, `[-]` In Progress, `[X]` Completed, `[V]` Tested, `[!]` Blocked, `[>]` Deferred.